peanutbutterandcrackers/chiyoko/README.md

       though.
 Just make sure that you define the command string with a double quote and keep the single quotes around the '%s'-es.
 The single quotes are there to safe-guard against any shell expansions.

-    Notes and Tips:
-      The script can handle all sorts of crazy file names.
-Thanks to the single quotes, we don't have to fear shell's expansions.

-      If you have a huge directory to process, perhaps use a Raspberry Pi.
-      Since this will probably take quite a bit of time, make the computer shutdown after completion of the script on its own with this command (for those of you who do not know):
-        $ python3 chiyoko.py SOURCE DESTINATION -I -V && sudo -S poweroff <<< "YOURPASSWORDGOESHERE"
-        In the aforementioned command, you only have to change the ALLCAPS variables. '$' isn't required but "" (quotes) are.

       Maybe listen to "Chiyoko's Theme" while running this script?